DefinetlyNotAI/Logicytics/README.md

 python DebugBeta.py
 ```

-Make sure the .structure file is present, if you don't have it, use the `structure.py` found in the SYSTEM directory
+Make sure the `.structure` file is present, if you don't have it, redownload the `structure.py` found in the SYSTEM directory of the this repo.

 ## Important Notes